cdklabs/cdk-from-cfn/docs/3_lookups.md

-# Noctilucent Lookup Tables
+# cdk_from_cfn lookup tables

-This document describes the breakdown of how the Mappings section of a CloudFormation template is converted to CDK typescript in Noctilucent.
+This document describes the breakdown of how the Mappings section of a CloudFormation template is converted to CDK typescript in cdk_from_cfn.

 ## Where does this fit?

 See [1_overview.md](./1_overview.md) for information on where a Mapping resource in a CloudFormation template will get transpiled to in the produced CDK.